 Whistling is a sign of obstruction of airflow and may be the result of the following:

 - Congestion of the nasal passages – Whether from a common cold or allergies, excess mucus or inflammation in the nasal passages can be the culprit of the whistling noises.
-The whistling is temporary, however, you may wish to use an over-the-counter decongestant for a cold or an antihistamine for allergies.
-Other remedies include the use of a neti pot or nasal strips to help open nasal passages.
+The whistling is temporary; however, you may wish to use an over-the-counter decongestant for a cold or an antihistamine for allergies.
+Other remedies include using a neti pot or nasal strips to help open nasal passages.

 If you hear whistling every time you breathe through your nose, you may have a perforated septum.
-A perforated septum occurs when there is a small hole or tear in the bone separating your nose into two sides.
+A perforated septum occurs when a small hole or tear in the bone separates your nose into two sides.
 When air travels through the hole from one nostril to the other, the airflow creates a whistling sound.